 Notes

 - Whipping Cream option.
 If you would like to use fresh whipping cream to frost the cake, you will need 8 ounces heavy whipping cream + 1 teaspoon vanilla an 2 Tablespoons white sugar.
-Whip t0gether until stiff and frost cake.
+Whip together until stiff and frost cake.

 - Use good quality ice cream.
 The quality of the ice cream cake recipe is directly connected to the quality of your ice cream.